AnhDuc2000/test-jenkins/docs/architecture.md

 ## Licensing

-We use standard licensing for our production instance, and  developer licensing for our PenTest instance.
+We use purchased software license keys for our production instance, and developer license keys for our PenTest instance.